jayfunc/BetterLyrics/README.md

 - Dynamic blur album art as background
 - Smooth lyrics fade in/out, zoom in/out effects
 - Smooth user interface change from song to song
-- **Gradient** Karaoke effect on every single character
+- Gradient Karaoke effect on every single character

-Coding in progress...
+- Immersive desktop lyrics

+> This project is still under development now, bugs and unexpected behaviors may be existed in the latest dev branch.

 ## Customize in your way